viamrobotics/micro-rdk/README.md

 In order to control the robot now running on the ESP32, you will need another robot to host your application, since the esp32 cannot do so.

-- Navigate to <app.viam.com>.
+- Navigate to [the Viam app](https://app.viam.com).
 Create and configure a new robot, *or* select an existing robot to which you would like to add the ESP32-backed robot.
 - Add the ESP32-backed robot as a "remote" of your new or existing robot:
   - Navigate to the `Control` tab of the ESP32-backed robot and copy its `Remote Address`.